Boulder08/chunknorris/README.md

 - Example: --extracl "--no-sao --rskip 0"
 - Default: None

 **--sample-start-frame** and **--sample-end-frame**: Defines the range to encode a sample from.
-The normal script and encode settings will be used so you can validate for example the film grain/photon noise level using this parameter pair.
+The normal script and encode settings will be used, so you can validate for example the film grain/photon noise level using this parameter pair.
 - Example: --sample-start-frame 10200 --sample-end-frame 10500
 - Default: None